nguyenmp/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 admin	InfluxData	dummy_bucket
 ```

-So now you have two config profiles, one named `default` which points to your new instance, and one named `influx_old` that points to your old instance.
+You now have two config profiles: one named `default` which points to your new instance, and one named `influx_old` that points to your old instance.

 ```sh
 $ influx config ls